Static Casting in C++ with static_cast

 Ryan McCombe

-We've previously seen how our data types can be converted to other types implicitly.
-For example, we could convert an int to a float by simply creating a variable of type float from it:
+We've previously seen how our data types can be converted to other types automatically.
+For example, we can use an int in a location where a float is expected, and our int is just automatically converted to the equivalent float:

 float MyNumber { 4 };